 The project aims to develop a zebrafish model that expresses the EHE mutation that produces the fusion protein and then to describe any changes to the morphology of the blood vessels as the zebrafish develop.
 This will help in the understanding of EHE.
 In addition, if a genetically modified zebrafish can be created, it will provide a low-cost model to use for the testing of drugs that might be beneficial for treating EHE.

 Initial results were very encouraging with the WWTR1-CAMTA1 genetic mutation successfully introduced into the zebrafish.
 However, on further detailed evaluation, it was noted that the gene mutation was not present in endothelial cells.
 This surprising result required the research team to explore and develop alternative methods to introduce the gene mutation with the hope of seeing the mutation in transgenic fish.
-Three alternatives have been developed and are being testing at the mid-point of 2019.
-Preliminary indications are that at least one of these alternatives may have worked.
+Three alternatives have been developed and are currently being tested.

 Project: An in vitro model system to study the molecular and cellular features of EHE